Image: Photographee.eu / stock.adobe.com

 - 2021: 201,069 people enrolled

-This mirrors the general trend that we’ve seen in states that use HealthCare.gov, with enrollment declining from 2016 through 2020 and then increasing in 2021. (states that run their own exchanges have been much more likely to see increased enrollment during at least one of those years from 2016 through 2020).
+This mirrors the general trend that we’ve seen in states that use HealthCare.gov, with enrollment declining from 2016 through 2020 and then increasing in 2021 and growing to record or near-record highs for 2022. (states that run their own exchanges were much more likely to see increased enrollment during at least one of those years from 2016 through 2020).

-Numerous factors contributed to the decrease in enrollment: In 2017 and 2018, premiums were sharply higher for people who don’t get premium subsidies.
+Numerous factors contributed to the decrease in enrollment in previous years: In 2017 and 2018, premiums were sharply higher for people who don’t get premium subsidies.
 For 2018 and 2019, the Trump administration sharply reduced funding for enrollment assistance and exchange marketing.
-For 2019, the individual mandate penalty was eliminated and the Trump Administration expanded access to short-term health plans and association health plans as alternatives to ACA-compliant individual market coverage.
+For 2019, the individual mandate penalty was eliminated and the Trump administration expanded access to short-term health plans as alternatives to ACA-compliant individual market coverage.
 But rates have been much more stable over the last few years, insurers have joined or rejoined the exchanges in many states, and enrollment began to rebound nationwide in 2021.

-Ohio wants to eliminate the individual and employer mandates
+Ohio wanted to eliminate the individual and employer mandates but waiver proposal was incomplete and never resubmitted

 Ohio passed legislation in 2015 that requires the state to propose a 1332 waiver that would, if federal permission is granted, allow the state to eliminate the ACA’s individual and employer mandates.
 In March 2018, the state submitted a 1332 waiver to HHS, requesting the elimination of the individual mandate in Ohio as of January 1, 2019.
 But HHS deemed the application incomplete, and the state would have to revise it in order to have it reconsidered (that has not happened as of 2021, and it does not appear that the state has any plans to revisit the waiver proposal).